Acurisu/NieR-Replicant-ver.1.22474487139/README.md

 `fishing_skip_battle` immediately finishes the battle.
 Using only this patch would lead to a more NieR:Automata like fishing.

-### Player model
+### Character

-Sets the player model to prologue Nier and prevents it from being changed by the game.
+Sets the character to prologue Nier and prevents it from being changed by the game.

 ### Money, XP, Health and Magic